 Students who would be eligible for a motor vehicle under this regulation may not register a motor vehicle for another student who would not be eligible.

-The sanction for a first violation of the motor vehicle regulation range from warning to suspension for one semester and, for a subsequent violation, shall range from warning to dismissal.
+The sanction for a first violation of the motor vehicle regulation ranges from warning to suspension for one semester and, for a subsequent violation, shall range from warning to dismissal.

 Students are required to register all eligible motor vehicles operated on the campus, including motorcycles, motor scooters, and mopeds by the third day of classes.

-The Parking Advisory Committee recommends and reviews regulations governing registration of vehicles as well as parking and traffic on the College campus.
-College motor vehicle regulations, procedures, and penalties are set forth on the Parking Services website.
-The operation of a motor vehicle on the College campus constitutes implied consent for College parking and traffic violations to be handled through informal disciplinary procedures with final written appeals to the Parking Appeals Committee.
+The Parking Advisory Committee recommends and reviews regulations governing registration of vehicles as well as parking and traffic on the university campus.
+University motor vehicle regulations, procedures, and penalties are set forth on the Parking Services website.
+The operation of a motor vehicle on the university campus constitutes implied consent for university parking and traffic violations to be handled through informal disciplinary procedures with final written appeals to the Parking Appeals Committee.

 For more detailed information, see the pamphlet Parking and Traffic Regulations, available at Parking Services.